 When loss or damage is sustained by any person by reason of a motor vehicle on a highway, the onus of proof that the loss or damage did not arise through the negligence or improper conduct of the owner, driver, lessee or operator of the motor vehicle is upon the owner, driver, lessee or operator of the motor vehicle.

-The effect of HTA section 193, in theory at least, is that a driver must establish that they acted reasonably and properly in the circumstances, while the cyclist need only prove that the crash occurred and that the crash caused them injuries and other damages.
+The effect of HTA section 193, in theory at least, is that a driver must establish that they acted reasonably and properly in the circumstances.
+The cyclist need only prove that the collision occurred and caused them injuries and other damages.

 The rationale behind the reverse onus is to create an additional incentive for motorists to be extra cautious around cyclists and pedestrians who are more vulnerable to injury.
-In addition, since severely injured people often cannot remember the circumstances surrounding an accident, the reverse onus compensates for this practical disadvantage.
+As well, it is common that severely injured people often cannot remember the circumstances surrounding a collision.
+The reverse onus compensates for this practical disadvantage.

 Many cyclists are unaware of the reverse onus' existence and application to bike/car crashes.
-Too often I hear from cyclists involved in crashes with cars:
+Too often I hear from cyclists involved in collisions with cars:

 “I thought the crash was my fault, so I didn’t do anything about it."

-Cyclists must be aware that even though you may think you are at fault, the law in Ontario could lead to a finding that crash was the car driver's fault, or at least partially.
-At a minimum your are always entitled to no fault Accident Benefits - read more here.
+Cyclists must be aware that even though you may think you are at fault, the law in Ontario could lead to a finding that crash was the car driver's fault, or at least in part their fault.
+At a minimum, you are always entitled to no fault Accident Benefits - read more here.

-I want to ensure my fellow cyclists are aware of the reverse onus and provide some examples of how it has been applied to bike/car crashes in Ontario.
+The Biking Lawyer LLP want to ensure our fellow cyclists are aware of the reverse onus and provide some examples of how it has been applied to bike/car crashes in Ontario.

 Eric Barniske was hit by a car at the Bloor and Parliament intersection in Toronto.
 Eric was in the bicycle lane next to the curb when he was struck by a right turning car.
 This same thing happened to me.

-Because of the reverse onus it was up to the car driver to satisfy the judge that the crash was not her fault.
-Her evidence was unclear and evasive.
+With the applicability of the reverse onus, it was up to the car driver to satisfy the judge that the crash was not her fault.
+However, her evidence was unclear and evasive.

 The judge found that it was improbable the cyclist would have suffered the injuries he did if one were to believe the car driver’s description of the crash.